WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoClassificationNode.md

 Accept wildcard characters: False
 ```

-### -RepoName
+### -StructureGroup
-Name of the Repository containing the YAML-sourcecode
+Name of the project where the new repository has to be created

 ```yaml
 Type: String